teor2345/privcount/doc/TorEvents.markdown

 HTTP (DirPort directory) requests do not.

 Relay DirPort self-checks by remote relays do trigger this event, even though they are not client traffic.
-The self-testing connections are neglible compared with all tor network traffic: it is unlikely they would add many additional connections from middle to exit relays.
+The self-testing connections are negligible compared with all tor network traffic: it is unlikely they would add many additional connections from middle to exit relays.